© 2026 WRVO Public Media

 Adirondack Experience

 Your Adirondack Experience Starts HERE!
-Visit ADKX in the heart of the Adirondacks for a truly unique experience.
-With more than 20 buildings nestled across 120 acres overlooking Blue Mountain Lake, their open-air campus offers everyone something to do.
+Come to the heart of the Adirondacks for a truly unique experience.
+With more than 20 buildings nestled across 120 acres overlooking Blue Mountain Lake, the open-air campus offers everyone something to do.
 Step into the rich history of this region as you explore the museum, row an authentic guideboat, break up a logjam, climb a classic ADK fire tower, or enjoy a family-friendly hike to Minnow Pond.
-New for this season is the opening of Natural Beauty – The Art of Rustic Furniture, an exhibition that features rustic furniture from around the world and rarely seen private collections!
-Enjoy a few hours or the entire day as you discover unexpected stories of the Adirondacks' past and present.
+Don’t miss the special exhibition Natural Beauty: The Art of Rustic Furniture, in its final season.
+This stunning exhibition features rustic furniture from around the world and rarely seen private collections!
+Enjoy a few hours or the entire day as you discover unexpected stories of the Adirondacks past and present.

 Alexandria Bay Chamber of Commerce